Code of Corporate Disclosure

 Preamble

-SEBI (Prohibition of Insider Trading) Regulations, 2015 (hereinafter referred to as ‘Regulations’ notified on 15.01.2015 shall come into force with effect from 15.05.2015.
+SEBI (Prohibition of Insider Trading) Regulations, 2015 (hereinafter referred to as ‘Regulations’ notified on 15.01.2015 have come into force with effect from 15.05.2015.

 Clause 8 of the Regulations mandates the Board of Directors of every listed company to formulate a Code of Practices & Procedures for fair disclosure of Unpublished Price Sensitive Information (UPSI) that it would follow in order to adhere to each of the Principles set out in Schedule A to the Regulations, without diluting the provisions of these regulations in any manner.